-Preventing prostate cancer through androgen deprivation may have harmful effectsDecember 20th, 2012 in Cancer /
+Preventing prostate cancer through androgen deprivation may have harmful effectsDecember 20, 2012 in Medicine & Health / Cancer

 Mice deficient in PTEN in the prostate developed stable precancers.
 Androgen deprivation promoted progression to invasive prostate cancer.
 Patients with PTEN-deficient prostate precancers may not benefit from androgen deprivation chemoprevention therapy.